gulectufan/gulectufan/README.md

 I'm Tufan GÜLEÇ.

-I have been working as Senior R&D Engineer at Pijet TEchnology.
+I have been working as Senior R&D Engineer at Pijet Technology.
 I currently work on CIJ Printer

 I'm interested in Cloud Compting, DevOps and Frontend development.